intellistream/SAGE-DB-Bench/README.md

 ## Quick Start Guide

+---
+# 🚨🚨 Strong Recommendation: Use Docker! 🚨🚨

+> **We strongly recommend using Docker to build and run this project.**
+>
+> There are many algorithm libraries with complex dependencies.
+Setting up the environment locally can be difficult and error-prone.
+> **Docker provides a consistent and reproducible environment, saving you time and avoiding compatibility issues.**
+>
+> **Note:** Building the Docker image may take **10–20 minutes** depending on your network and hardware.

+---

 ### Build With Docker
 To build the project using Docker, simply use the provided Dockerfile located in the root directory.
 This ensures a consistent and reproducible environment for all dependencies and build steps.